5roop/task6_speech/README.md

 My splitter has been debugged so that it works as intended.
 The problem arises in certain instances, where the splitter has to split on 200ms pauses and check 2^23 combinations, which is slow at best.
 I'm looking at divide-and-concquer implementation to possibly speed it up.

 I opted for a two pronged approach with which I find the optimal solution in case the phase space is small dimensional, but for larger problems I use a heuristic for which I cannot prove that it's optimal.
 In a few hours I will have the splits ready.

+During log inspection I had unfortunately found that the non-optimal faster algorithm could not find solutions for many of the larger files that would otherwise halt the execution